History of Maine: Etymology

 The origin of the name Maine is unclear.
-One theory is it was named after the French province of Maine.
+One theory is that it was named after the French province of Maine.
 Another is that it derives from a practical nautical term, "the main" or "Main Land", "Meyne" or "Mainland", which served to distinguish the bulk of the state from its numerous islands.
-There is no definitive explanation for the origin of the name "Maine", but the most likely is that early explorers named it after the former province of Maine in France.
 Whatever the origin, the name was fixed for English settlers in 1665 when the English King's Commissioners ordered that the "Province of Maine" be entered from then on in official records.
 The state legislature in 2001 adopted a resolution establishing Franco-American Day, which stated that the state was named after the former French province of Maine.

 Other theories mention earlier places with similar names or claim it is a nautical reference to the mainland.
 Captain John Smith, in his "Description of New England" (1614) laments the lack of exploration: "Thus you may see, of this 2000. miles more then halfe is yet vnknowne to any purpose: no not so much as the borders of the Sea are yet certainly discouered.
 As for the goodnes and true substances of the Land, wee are for most part yet altogether ignorant of them, vnlesse it bee those parts about the Bay of Chisapeack and Sagadahock: but onely here and there wee touched or haue seene a little the edges of those large dominions, which doe stretch themselues into the Maine, God doth know how many thousand miles;"

 Note that his description of the mainland of North America is "the Maine".
 The word "main" was a frequent shorthand for the word "mainland" (as in "The Spanish Main").